sapegin/blog.sapegin.me/content/all/snapshot-tests.md

 The test intention is now clear: we click the submit button and instead of a form we see a success message.
 This test won’t fail because of primitive components or third-party dependencies updates.
 This test won’t fail because of the layout changes that don’t affect the behavior.

-_Hint: I’m using the [react-testing-library](https://kentcdodds.com/blog/effective-snapshot-testing/) by Kent C. Dodds in this example._
+**Tip:** I’m using the [Teact Testing Library](https://kentcdodds.com/blog/effective-snapshot-testing/) by Kent C. Dodds in this example.
+Read [my article on React Testing Library](/all/react-testing-3-jest-and-react-testing-library/).

 ## When to use snapshots